piccolo-orm/piccolo/docs/src/piccolo/getting_started/setup_mysql.rst

     mysql -u root -p

-Enter the your password and create the database:
+Enter your password and create the database:

 .. code-block:: bash